 Google uses the data and information collected through the use of the conversion cookie to produce visit statistics for our website.
 These visit statistics are used to determine the total number of users who have been directed to us through AdWords ads, i.e., to ascertain the success or failure of each AdWords ad and to optimize our AdWords ads in the future.
 Neither our company nor other Google AdWords advertisers receive information from Google that could identify the data subject.

 The conversion cookie stores personal information, such as the Internet pages visited by the data subject.
-On each visit to our website, personal data, including the IP address of the Internet connection used by the data subject, are transferred to Google in the United States accordingly.
-These personal data is stored by Google in the United States.
+On each visit to our website, personal data, including the IP address of the Internet connection used by the data subject, are transferred to Google accordingly.
+These personal data is stored by Google.
 Google may pass on such personal data collected through the technical procedure to third parties.

 The data subject can prevent cookies from being set by our website, as explained above, at any time by changing his or her Internet browser settings accordingly and permanently opting out of cookies.
 Such an Internet browser setting would also prevent Google from placing a conversion cookie on the IT system of the data subject.
 Furthermore, cookies that have already been set by Google AdWords can be deleted at any time via an Internet browser or using other software programs.

 Moreover, the data subject has the option to object to interest-based advertising by Google.
 The data subject must access the link https://www.google.de/settings/ads from each of the Internet browsers he or she uses and configure the desired settings there.

 We have bound this service provider to comply with data privacy in accordance with the GDPR.
 Further information and the applicable Google data privacy policies are available at https://www.google.de/intl/de/policies/privacy/.